selinaerhabor/keep-learning-first-aid/README.md

 The wireframes were based on meeting the project's requirements and inspired from the user stories listed above.
 Wireframes focused on each of the main pages of the website from the home page to the products page.
 These are available in this folder: [Initial Ideas - Wireframes].

 ## 1.2 Django App Structure
 For the Keep Learning First Aid (KLFA) website, the web application is connected to a Postgres database.
 The Postgres database stores information on users who create an account, first aid tips of the week, products and order information.
+This object-relational database management system has been chosen for this Django project because of its scalability, low cost and ease for deployment on heroku to make the web application live.
 AWS S3 Storage Bucket has been used for media and static data storages.

 There are 10 apps in total as follows:-